SergioAndes/ZemogaTestNodejs/README.md

 ## How to Use
 You need to have installed node version 16 or greater

-- Download repo form branch part1, then
+- Download repo from branch part1, then

 > npm i (to install dependencies)
 >